Benex254/FastAnime/README.md

 - mpv - which installs python mpv
 - notifications - which installs plyer required for desktop notifications

+>[!IMPORTANT]
+> Due to unfortunate series of events the latest version will no longer, for now, be published on pypi
+>
+>  So use the direct link to the git repo
+> to get the latest
+>
+> so you don't miss out on features
+>
+> For example: `uv tool install https://github.com/Benexl/FastAnime.git` when using uv

 #### Using uv

 Recommended method of installation is using [uv](https://docs.astral.sh/uv/).